gmag11/painlessMesh/README.md

 ### void painlessMesh::setReceiveCallback( &receivedCallback )

 Set a callback routine for any messages that are addressed to this node.
-The callback routine has the following structure…
+The callback routine has the following structure.

 `void receivedCallback( uint32_t from, String &msg )`